 Research Group Psychotic Disorders

-The Schizophrenia research group focuses on research of neurocognitive deficits in schizophrenia.
-Other projects include the development of alternative psychotherapeutic treatment strategies and intercultural stigma research.
+The research group Psychotic disorders focuses on research of neurocognitive deficits and the development of alternative psychotherapeutic treatment strategies as well as intercultural stigma research.
 The individual projects are explained in more detail below.

 You are here: